-1. While you are in the current 1-on-1 agenda with your direct report, manager, or teammate, scroll down to the bottom and click End 1-on-1.
+1. While viewing the current 1-on-1 agenda with your direct report, manager, or teammate, find and click the End 1-on-1 button in the footer.

 2. If the 1-on-1 had a scheduled date, and it is still correct, there is no need to change the 'This 1-on-1 happened on' date.
 You can go ahead and click the End button.

 If no...
 It is common that 1-on-1s not have a scheduled date or have a scheduled date this is not accurate.
 This is especially true if the manager and direct report use the same agenda week after week.
 If the 1-on-1 did not have a scheduled date when End 1-on-1 was clicked, be sure to select the date that the 1-on-1 took place on before ending—even if it was last week.

 If this is a 1-on-1 between a direct report and manager, a new 1-on-1 will automatically be created and appear.
 If this is a 1-on-1 between two teammates or people not in a direct report/manager relationship, the next 1-on-1 needs to be manually created.